Going to your first UK festival (Glastonbury, Bestival, etc)? Here are some life pro tips from a festival vet:

 Garrett’s Popcorn is a wonderful souvenir.

-Eat Deep Dish Pizza (I recommend Lou Malnati’s, but Pizzeria Uno claims to have invented the style of pizza)
+Eat Deep Dish Pizza (I recommend Lou Malnati’s, but Pizzeria Uno claims to have invented the style of pizza), Portillo’s and a nice steakhouse.

 Eat a nice steakhouse